theithec/pagetools/docs/quickstart.rst

 - Use a `Link` to "#" if you want a dummy parent entry.
 - The menu template may be overwritten in settings.
 - The pagetools templates expects a `base.html` template with `{% block main %}`, `{% block css %}` and `{% block js %}`.
-- If the slug of the page is "start", the `pages.IndexView` will use it.
+- If the slug of the page is "start", the `pages.IndexView` will show it.
+Therefore only one is allowed.
 - Most pagetools models have a language field.
 If you don't need different languages just ignore them.